When Prayer Falls Flat

 - Maybe you're comparing, treating yourself better or worse than someone(s) else.

 - Maybe your parents, spouse, or children has veered off-course.
 For most of us, these are the relationships that are closest to our hearts.
-When something goes wrong between you and your family, it can also become hard to relate to God, or to stop yourself from turning your prayers into merely a place to vent about it.
+When something goes wrong between you and your family, you feel abandoned or alone, and that can make it hard to relate to God, or hard to stop yourself from turning your prayers into merely a place to vent about your problems.

 - Perhaps you don't care about the poor or oppressed.
-God does, very much -- and God calls on you to do the same.
+God does, very much -- and God is asking you to do the same.
 And to act on it.

 You may not be dealing straight with God:

 - Maybe the one you're angry at is God.
 Whatever it is between you and God, it does no good to pout and go off to sulk.
 Say it.
 SCREAM it, if that's what it takes.
 Let your body express the anger.
 Whatever you do, share your anger with God.
 The Lord will see you being truthful, and will respond with love and grace.

 - Maybe the Lord can't get a word in edgewise from all your talking.
 To pray right, there must also be lots of time for quiet listening.

 - You're the man/woman with a plan, and you try to get God to act according to your plan.